fujiwara/awslim/README.md

 Keys of `services` are AWS service names (`github.com/aws/aws-sdk-go-v2/service/*`), and values are method names of the service client.
 If you don't specify the method names, all methods of the service client are generated.

-To build the client, run the following commands:
+To build the client, run the following commands (or simply run `make`):

 ```console
 $ go generate ./cmd/aws-sdk-client-gen .